grab/pbcount/README.md

 # PBCount

-Research source code release for pseudo boolean counter based on addmc
+Research source code release for pseudo boolean counter for our paper *Engineering an Exact Pseudo-Boolean Model Counter*

 ## Dependencies